KaskelenValley/Memento/Reports/PreFinalReport.md

 ## Adil Akhmetov

 This week I started researching Yandex Speechkit v3 since we decided to use Node.js for asynchronous speech recognition service.
-I worked on the template backend on Node.js and now we have to solve the problem with `pcm` audio format.
+I worked on the template backend on Node.js and now we have to solve the problem with `pcm` audio format which the Yandex Speechkit requires to send.
 Also, I registered aws account and created a necessary bucket.
-Now, I need more researching about the aws bills since it possibly may cost a lot for our team.
+Yeah, I've said earlier that we use FreeTier but now, I need more researching about the aws bills since it possibly may cost a lot for our team.
+Also, our team decided to not write an Auth Service and move on from MongoDB because there is a better solution called Firebase which will let us to store the data, auth apps from different social networks and in future support push notifications.

 ## Aruzhan Makhmutova